onecompiler/cheatsheets/bash.md

 printf "%s\n" "Hello from Bash!"
 ```

-Read a string to a variable:
+Read the string to a variable:

 ```bash
 read my_variable